 Getting into a first day of university in UK university is no easy feat.
 The fact that you’ve made it this far and have been accepted into a programme that will allow you to fulfil your academic pursuits deserves our heartiest congratulations.

 All that’s left for you to do is wait for the day when you’ll be stepping into a transformative journey that will change how the next four years of your life will look like.

-We’ve collected some tips to help you soldier through your first day of university in the best way possible.
+We’ve collected some tips to help you, soldier, through your first day at uk university in the best way possible.

 It’s okay to be nervous